 Some of the applications that can be integrated with Payoneer are RepricerExpress, Time Doctor, Xero, SellerEngine, VatGlobal, Wave, QuickBooks, Certify, Clio, and Concur.
 Many other applications are set to join the tow, so watch this space for more.

+Let’s get to the pricing of Payoneer to help you compare Payoneer vs PayPal fees structure.
 Payoneer has a reasonable pricing structure – keeping in mind its diverse customers.
 There are three ways in which the user can receive payments.
 Payoneer has tried to be as consistent as possible since currency conversion is involved.
 Let us have a look:

 1) Through marketplaces and networks